100 lines about the author (Amber): alert!

 being performances of 4′33″ in places

-where other bands happen to be playing
+where other bands happen to be playing.
+Listen:

 no nothing, no notes, nothing is ever over.